chrisgoringe/cg-image-filter/README.md

 ### String handling

 - `Split String by Commas` allows you to split a text string into up to five pieces, splitting on `,`, `|`, or `^`.
-It also strips whitespace, so that the strings can be easily parsed.
-It produces five string outputs, plus a sixth output which is a list of strings (in case you have more!)
+It also strips whitespace, so that the strings can be easily parsed, especially by...
 - `String to Int` and `String to Float` convert a string to an int or a float, with a fallback default

 Together, these nodes allow you to specify lots of information in the `extras` fields.
 For instance, if doing an inpaint, you might have an extras field that takes the format `0.4, 20` meaning 'denoise 0.4, 20 steps'.
 Split the string, feed the pieces into the converters, and feed that into other nodes.
 Like this:

 ![extras](images/extras.png)

+`Split String by Commas` produces five string outputs.
+If there are fewer than five terms, the extra ones will havee an empty string; if there are more than five terms the fifth output will be a comma separated list of the fifth and subsequent terms.

+There is also a sixth output which is a list of all the strings.

 ### Pick from List